On a surface singular braid monoid: Introduction

 \section{Introduction}

 \

-We introduce a monoid $SSB_m$ corresponding to knotted surfaces in four space, from its hyperbolic splitting represented by marked diagram in braid like form on $m$ strands.
+We introduce a monoid $SSB_m$ corresponding to surface-knots in four space, from its hyperbolic splitting represented by marked diagram in braid like form on $m$ strands.
 It has four types of generators: two standard $c_i$ and $c_i^{-1}$ braid generators and two noninvertible $a_i$ and $b_i$ of singular type.
-Then we state 12 relations on words that follows from topological Yoshikawa moves from his paper \cite{Yos94} and other interesting relations.
+Then we state 11 relations on words that follow from topological Yoshikawa moves from his paper \cite{Yos94} and other interesting relations.

-As a rather direct application we will give algebraic formula for twist-spun knots and show equivalence of some known theorems of Zeeman and Litherland.
-We wish then to investigate an index associated to the closure of surface singular braid monoid.
-Using our relations we will prove that there are exactly six types of knotted surfaces with index less or equal to two, and there are infinitely many types of knotted surfaces with index equal to three (representing two-twist-spun of torus (2,k) knots).
+As a rather direct application we will give algebraic formulae for twist-spun knots and reprove some known theorem of Zeeman and Litherland.
+We wish then to investigate an index associated to the closure of surface singular braid.
+Our notion of the index is different from the one introduced by Viro and Kamada (cf. \cite{Kam92}).
+Using our relations we will prove that there are exactly six types of surface-knots with index less or equal to two, and there are infinitely many types of surface-knots with index equal to three (representing $2$-twist-spun $(2,k)$-torus knots).

 In the paper \cite{CESS06} there are given three pairs of diagrams of classical links such that deforming one of them to the other, requires minimum 2 (or 3 in other cases) Reidemeister III moves.
-We will give another family with similar properties but with completely different proof method.
+We will give infinitely many diagrams $D$ of a trivial $2$-component link such that deforming $D$ into the trivial diagram with no crossing requires at least $4$ Reidemeister III moves.